1. The Ministry of Finance is seeking public feedback on the draft GST (Amendment) Bill 2017.

 SUMMARY OF RESPONSE

-9. We will publish a summary of the main comments received on the Ministry of Finance’s website, together with our responses, by July 2017.
+9. We will publish a summary of the main comments received on the Ministry of Finance’s website, together with our responses.
 The identity of respondents will not be disclosed in the summary.

 DOCUMENTS TO DOWNLOAD